-Mycorrhiza is a lifeblood between fungi and plant roots, which makes life easier for both organisms.
-In biology such a life-community is also called “mycorrhizal symbiosis”.
+Mycorrhiza is lifeblood between fungi and plant roots, which makes life easier for both organisms.
+In biology, such a life-community is also called “mycorrhizal symbiosis”.
 Each partner benefits from each other: The fungus absorbs valuable vitamins and sugars from the root cells of the plant, which the plant itself cannot produce because it lacks the necessary chlorophyll.
 The plant receives in turn water and nutrients, such as nitrogen and phosphorus from the fungus braid, as the fungi can better brake up nutrients and water in the soil.
 The subterranean fungus (mycelium) grows with the root of the plant and thus increases its root surface.
 The plant has now the possibility to cover a more extensive area and penetrate deeper into the ground.
-It is better fed and is more resistant to weathering, pathogens and pests due to its good nutrition.
-Even un-favourable environmental conditions such as high salt concentrations and longer lasting dryness in the soil are better tolerated by the plant with the help of the fungus.
-A simple test with a garden cress with a mycorrhised expanded clay (AGROMYC® VITAL) and with sterile swelling (see picture below) shows after just a few days, that the cress seed seeded with mycorrhiza has larger roots and is considerably stronger.
+It is better fed and is more resistant to weathering, pathogens, and pests due to its good nutrition.
+Even unfavorable environmental conditions such as high salt concentrations and longer-lasting dryness in the soil are better tolerated by the plant with the help of the fungus.
+A simple test with garden cress with a mycorrhized expanded clay (AGROMYC® VITAL) and with sterile swelling (see picture below) shows after just a few days, that the cress seed seeded with mycorrhiza has larger roots and is considerably stronger.

 This symbiosis has been working for millions of years:

 In the Central European forests, the trees live, without exception, with mycorrhiza fungi.
 Of the visible fruit bodies, which are known to us as mushrooms, more than a third belong to the mycorrhiza fungus family.
 Both, edible fungi, as well as poisonous specimens.
 Did you know that fungi are the oldest living beings on our planet?